ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/1st Level/Word of Anger.md

 - **Duration**:
 	- Instant.
 - **Effects**:
+	- *You imbue psychic energy into a word of anger, directing it at a creature.
+The creature finds themselves inexplicably [[Anger|Angry]], causing their melee to deal more damage but making them more likely to miss attacks.*
-	- You say a word of anger to enrage a creature within range, the creature must make a Wisdom saving throw.
+	- The target creature must make a Wisdom saving throw.
-		- On a failure, they gain 1 level of [[Anger]].
+		- On a failure, they gain [[Anger]].
 		- On a success, nothing happens.
-		- A creature may willingly fail the saving throw.
+		- A creature may willingly fail this saving throw.
+- **Stats**:
+	- 1 Level of [[Anger]] Applied. (+1 Level)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 8 psyfocus spent above the normal cost for this psycast, the creature gains an additional level of [[Anger]] on a failed save.
+For every 8 psyfocus spent above the normal cost for this psycast, an additional level of [[Anger]] is applied.